alphagov/paas-developer-docs/docs/deploying_apps/deploying_rails.md

     A buildpack provides any framework and runtime support required by an app.
 In this case, because the app is written in Ruby, you use the ``ruby_buildpack``.

-1. If your app does not need a backing service like PostgreSQL, upload and start the application:
+1. Upload the app without starting it using this command:

     ```
-    cf push APPNAME
+    cf push --no-start APPNAME
     ```

     from the folder where you checked out your app.

     If you do not specify a name for the app after the ``cf push`` command, the name from the manifest file is used.

-    If your app needs a backing service, upload it but do not start it:

-    ```
-    cf push --no-start APPNAME
-    ```

 1. Set any additional [environment variables](/deploying_apps/env_variables/) required by your app.
 For example: